Here we will talk about inserting images in web pages.

 - The link is actually to the first of 12 pages;

 - Uses a small style sheet, which, again, we'll get to soon.

 - Images are subject to copyright, and you should only use images for

-- You can always take your own: Phone, digital camera, whatever.
+- You can always make your own: Phone, digital camera, whatever.
+Or

 - The Open Clip Art Library is

 sort of a clip-art cooperative.
 They have much content stored in the

 SVG format, which can be downloaded as raster images (png, jpeg, etc.).

 Openclipart was down for a long time, and has reappeared.

 that mirrored much of